GetCommit/DS_Final/README.md

 We are using [MapBox API](https://account.mapbox.com/) to convert coordinates (longitude, latitude) to NYC neiborhoods.
 We are maintaining a cache for all the coordinates in our dataset to save API calls (money).
 This cache can be populated when the `cache` module is imported as such:

 `from cache import *`

+The total time to populate our cache is at least 1 hour due to the rate limit of 600 req/s of the MapBox API.
+Therefore, it is recommended to use the already-populated cache whenever possible (meaning do not delete `cache.json`)